 Read: How to survive a winter drive: 15 tips for safety

-If it’s a brutally cold day, especially if its also windy, check your partner or friend often for frostbite on their face.
-It’s noticeable as white patches on the face.
+Frostbite shows up as white patches on the face.
 Immediately take a glove off and warm the spot with body heat but never rub it.
-If you catch it early, you can resolve it quickly.
+If you catch frostbite early, you can resolve it quickly.
 Sometimes you will get frostbite on your hands and feet as well.
-Again warm with body heat but don’t rub.
+Again, warm with body heat but don’t rub.

-Winter hiking tips for dogs
+15. Winter hiking tips for dogs

 I love to take my dog on a winter hike but I do choose the day.
 If its too cold (below about -18°C) I just won’t take her as the chances of her ears getting frostbite are high.
 On the other hand, my grand-dog – a Bernese Mountain dog – loves the cold weather and has no problem hiking on the coldest of days.

-I would suggest carrying booties and a coat for your dog if they are prone to getting cold.
+I would suggest carrying dog booties and a coat for your dog if they are prone to getting cold.
 Don’t forget to bring dog treats and extra water for them as well.
 I like to carry a collapsible dog bowl.

-Allow more time to do a winter hike
+16. Allow more time to do a winter hike

 Put those winter hiking tips to use on one of these winter hikes across Canada.
+Below are suggestions for most provinces and the Yukon Territory.

 Alberta winter hikes